 After a couple of bad weather weekends, we struck lucky and the sun came out.
 Ian & Paul came up from Bristol with their GTPC85 Air Producer and we went for a run in a local farmers field, (thank you Anthony Ford).
 Fuel priming took a few hours and the run was only brief due to oil pressure issues.
 Apart from that, the 593 was a pleasure to run, even if it did last only 8 to 10 seconds, RPM was approximately 30% at time of shut down.

 Sorry, No Audio as I forgot to plug the microphones in 🙁

 As the engine is mounted low down on the lorry the oil filler point isn’t particularly accessible, so with one of the inspection ports removed I have made a duplicate blanking plate to which a 3/4 BSP fitting can be attached and thus make topping up oil very easy.

 New plate in place minus it’s fitting.

-I have now mounted a fuel gauge in to the control panel, I just need a fuel tank now.
+I have now mounted a fuel level gauge in to the control panel, I just need an onboard fuel tank now.

 The existing front supports are great for transportation, but not ideal when running the engine, so I have made a new front support frame which is inline with how the engine would be mounted in Concorde itself.
 The picture below shows the frame fitted to the front support brackets.
 Now that all is in position and lines up nicely I will get some profile bases made which will be welded to the bottom of the legs to secure the frame in place.

 Adjustable profiles welded in to place.
 Now off to Cambrian Paints in Rednal for some powder coating.

 Powdered coated and fitted.
 Looks pretty good to me.